 - Instant Pot Lasagna Soup

 If you tried this recipe for Instant Pot Chicken Cacciatore, I would love for you to leave a comment and review below.

 - 6-8 skinless chicken thighs bone-in or with bone

 - ½ cup dry white wine such as Riesling or Chardonnay

-- ⅓ cup chicken stock or water
+- ½-3/4 cup low-sodium chicken stock *see note

 - 2 teaspoons dried oregano